 NiFe’s are among those types who are highly adaptable in their behavior, but at the same time often very reserved.
 These two traits in combination make an NiFe hard to identify by those who don’t know them well.
 It can actually be quite tough for NiFe’s to know how they’re perceived by other people, as more than nearly any other type, they spend a lot of time in their heads.

 In fact, after 3 pages about the inner world, our NiFe co-author got stuck trying to describe the outer world of the NiFe.
-So from here, your friendly resident TiNe will pick up and do her best to do justice to the mysterious and fascinating NiFe.
+So from here, your friendly resident TiNe will pick up and do his best to do justice to the mysterious and fascinating NiFe.

 Fe distinctly causes NiFe’s to be drawn to people.
 They find people absolutely fascinating...but nearly always from a distance.
 After socializing, even with close friends, they need long breaks.
 They study people with an intensity that’s rarely matched by any other type.
 They often find themselves caring about and even wanting to defend people groups who are being oppressed - whether or not they have any personal connection to them.
 They have a low tolerance for people who put down others for any reason.

 It can be a struggle for NiFe’s to care so much for people - not just those close to them, but entire people groups.
 It tends to be quite exhausting when you exert so much emotional energy caring about so many people and yet don’t necessarily have the energy to actually do anything to help or defend them.
 This heavily external focus also often means that they don’t have an easy time knowing and expressing their own needs in relationships.